 Video recording with construction cameras

 Do you need after-hours security monitoring of your job site?
-A good construction camera system can give you motion-activated HD security video recording.
+A good construction camera system can give you 24/7 HD security video recording.
 This allows you to view security footage involving criminal activity or job-site incidents for proper documentation.
 Nighttime activity should be visible through infrared illumination technology for maximum security monitoring.
 Local street lighting, urban settings or work lights may provide proper lighting throughout the night, but infrared illumination is an extra precaution that helps capture crucial details.

 Time-lapse recording is another excellent feature to consider.
 The mesmerizing blur of construction taking shape from excavation to opening can be a great marketing experience for both current and prospective clients to celebrate your work.